Smuggler's Island

-Chandler called the film one of his favourites because "I played myself".
-Around this time Chandler typically played characters of varying nationalities from different historical periods; this was a rare opportunity for him to play a contemporary American.

-"This is the most conscious effort made so far to sell the Chandler personality per se", he said.
-"Just plain Jeff Chandler – a nondescript American down on his luck.
-Filming started in June 1950.

 Plot

-Steve Kent's boat is repossessed in Macao, leaving him without a way to make his living as a deep sea diver.
-At a casino, he is introduced to wealthy and beautiful Vivian Craig, who at first seems interest in Steve romantically, then lets him know that what she needs more is his diving expertise.
+Steve Kent's boat is repossessed in Macao, leaving him without a way to make his living as a deep-sea diver.
+At a casino, he is introduced to wealthy and beautiful Vivian Craig, who at first seems interested in Steve romantically, but she seeks his diving expertise.

-Agreeing to search for medical supplies lost in a plane crash, Steve goes underwater and locates them.
-Vivian goes along, and when one of the crates breaks open, Steve sees it actually contains a shipment of stolen gold.
+Agreeing to search for medical supplies lost in a plane crash, Steve dives underwater and locates them.
+Vivian accompanies him, and when one of the crates breaks open, Steve sees it that it contains a shipment of stolen gold.

-At first he intends to turn over Vivian to the authorities, but his attraction to her keeps Steve from doing so.
-Allan Craig, her husband, then turns up, after the gold.
-He offers his wife and Steve a three-way split to retrieve the bullion, but after double-crossing them, Allan gets his comeuppance when the boat explodes.
+At first, Steve intends to present Vivian to the authorities, but his attraction to her prevents him from doing so.
+Her husband Allan Craig, appears, pursuing the gold.
+He offers Vivian and Steve a three-way split to retrieve the bullion, but after he double-crosses them, the boat explodes.